reinout/tools/README.rst

   pipsi install oplop
   pipsi install ansible

+Note: I installed flake8 also with "pip install flake8" because that helps emacs' flycheck to pick it up.

 And, as documentation, some of the debian packages I install::

   apt install etckeeper curl gpg xclip emacs25 evolution evolution-ews